c-layer/contracts/tutorials/12-AdvancedSale.md

    token = await TokenERC20.new('Name', 'Symbol', 0, accounts[1], supply)
 ```

-We will sell half of the token minted at a price of 0.15 Ether per 1000 tokens.
+We will sell half of the tokens minted at a price of 0.15 Ether per 1000 tokens.
 The sale will initially happen all day tomorrow.
 The bonus will given be as follow:
-- For the first 10% sold, we will give +50% more tokens.
+- For the first 5000 tokens sold, we will give +50% more tokens.
-- For the first half sold, investors will receive +25%
+- Then until 25000 tokens sold, investors will receive +25%.
-- And no bonus will be given for the remaining of the tokens
+- And no bonus will be given for the remaining of the tokens.

-The following command will let you create a basic tokensale.
+The following command will let you create a basic tokensale:

 ```javascript
    vaultERC20 = accounts[1]